 ~ Charlie Watts

 “Better than most, Charlie.
-By a lot.”
+Better than most by a lot.”

 ~ Mike